 There are many different credit scores and you won’t necessarily know which credit score a creditor will use to evaluate your application.
-That’s why reading and understanding your credit report is important because the different scoring models will determine your scores based on the same underlying credit report.
+That’s why learnign how to read your credit report and understand what is included in it is important because the different scoring models will determine your scores based on the same underlying credit report.

 You want to make sure there aren’t any errors in your reports, because erroneous negative items could hurt your credit scores.
 In turn, lower credit scores can make it more difficult to get a new loan or credit card, and lead to higher interest rates if you are approved.

 Keep in mind, most credit reports—including the free copies you can obtain once per year through AnnualCreditReport.com—will not include your credit scores.
 You’ll need to order your credit scores through MyFICO or the credit bureaus, or purchase a combined credit report and credit score, to see both.

 Learning how to read a credit report can help you identify errors, which you can then correct by filing a dispute directly with the credit bureaus.
 You may need to do this three times, once with each bureau, if the error appears on all three reports.

 The credit bureau generally has 30 days to investigate your claim and respond to your dispute.
 It may find that the information is correct and leave your credit report unchanged, update your credit report with corrected information, or delete the disputed information entirely.
 Disputing errors can be helpful because your credit score may rise when negative information is corrected or deleted by the credit bureaus.